vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 "stomach rumble" (albeit more below the belly) after I returned from jogging and before I had my first meal.

+Notes taken at night shortly before wrapping up: After my first meal, I first more fullness than usual (with some pain), but less "activity" than I have felt in the past.
+The pain was also limited to being below the belly.
+The pain subsided after a couple of hours.
+There was some fullness but not as much pain after the second meal.
+Overall, my sense is that this is similar to last Tuesday (2024-08-06) though the qualia are a bit different.

 ## Current learnings

 I've been updating [best practices around abdominal